AAA3A-AAA3A/AAA3A-cogs/medicat/README.rst

  Can I install Mini Windows 10 as my main OS?

 * ``[p]medicat missingfiles``
- See what files are missing using the quick SFV program
+ See what files are missing using the quick SFV program.

 * ``[p]medicat noiso``
- How do I download the Medicat USB iso file?
+ How do I download the Medicat USB iso/img file?

 * ``[p]medicat portableapps``
  Can I run the PortableApps on my current PC without booting up MediCat?

+* ``[p]medicat secureboot``
+ What to do about security violation when trying to boot into Medicat?

 * ``[p]medicat test``
  Test!